 Click on the eConsult banner above to start

-Appointments can be made in person, by telephoning 01271 376655 or via SystmOnline if you are registered.
+Appointments can be made in person, by telephoning 01271 376655 or via SystmOnline for non-urgent appointments if you are registered.
 If you have not registered for this service, please contact Reception.

-The surgery is currently operating a telephone triage appointment system where a doctor will ring you back following your request for an appointment.
-The reception staff will ask you for some general information about your health issue or concerns in order to assist the doctors in prioritising the calls.
-It helps the doctors if you can give the receptionists as much information as you feel comfortable with and ensure they have a correct contact number for you.
-When the doctor rings you back it might be that the problem can be dealt with over the phone or that a doctor's or nurse's appointment may be more appropriate.
+If you have requested a telephone call and the clinician rings you back, it might be that the problem can be dealt with over the phone or that a doctor's or nurse's appointment may be more appropriate.
 Your appointment can then be made by the doctor for a mutually convenient time.

 With the exception of emergencies please ring before 11 am for a morning call back and by 4.30 pm for an afternoon call back.

-Appointments with the practice nurses and the phlebotomists can be made directly via reception.
+Appointments with the practice nurses and the phlebotomists can be made directly via reception, in person or by telephoning 01271 376655.
 You can also request a telephone appointment on the day with a practice nurse or nurse practitioner.
 Warfarin appointments are now available to book online via SystmOnline.

 The telephone lines are open from 8 am to 6 pm Monday to Friday and our evening surgery operates on Mondays 6.30 – 7.30 pm by appointment.